jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+22 Dec 2020

+- *The Age of Revolution 1789 - 1848* by Eric Hobsbawm (1962), p.
+1, ix (no link):

+  "Words are witnesses which often speak louder than documents.
+Let us consider a few English words which were invented, or gained their modern meanings, substantially in the sixty years with which this volume deals.
+They are such words as 'industry', 'industrial', 'factory', 'middle class', 'working class', 'capitalism' and 'socialism'.
+They include 'aristocracy' as well as 'railway', 'liberal' and 'conservative' as political terms, 'nationality, 'scientist' and 'engineer', 'proletariat' and (economic) 'crisis'.
+'Utilitarian' and 'statistics', 'sociology' and several other names of modern sciences, 'journalism' and 'ideology', are all coinages or adaptations of this period.
+  So is 'strike' and 'pauperism'.

+  To imagine the modern world without these words (i.e. without the things and concepts for which they provide names) is to measure the profundity of the revolution which broke out between 1789 and 1848 -- the French Revolution of 1789 and the contemporaneous (British) Industrial Revolution ..."

+  For more excerpts from *The Age of Revolution*, see under 18 Nov 2020, below.

 18 Dec 2020

 - *Going To Extremes* by Joe McGinnis (1980), p.
 222 (no link):